Where to shop for Black Friday and Small Business Saturday.

-The biggest location for Black Friday in St. Augustine is definitely our legendary outlet malls: The St. Augustine Premium Outlets and St. Augustine outlets.
-A lot of the stores will be opening at 6 p.m. on Thanksgiving Day on the St. Augustine Outlet side, including Saks Fifth Avenue OFF 5TH, Toys R Us Express, Zales Outlet, and my personal favorites, Cole Haan and Kate Spade.
+The biggest location for Black Friday in St. Augustine is definitely our legendary outlet mall: The St. Augustine Premium Outlets.
+A lot of the stores will be opening at 6:00 p.m. on Thanksgiving Day, so put your sneakers on as it could be a long night!

 Small Business Saturday